 As required under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, as amended, or the Dodd-Frank Act, in August 2012 the SEC promulgated final rules regarding annual disclosures by public companies of their use of certain minerals and metals, known as "conflict minerals," which are defined as cassiterite, columbite-tantalite, gold, wolframite or their derivatives and other minerals determined by the U.S. government to be financing conflict in the Democratic Republic of Congo and adjoining countries.
 These new rules will require us to ascertain and disclose the origin of some of the raw materials that we use.
 Initial disclosures were required no later than May 31, 2014, with subsequent disclosures required no later than May 31 of each following year.
 Currently, such conflict is not determinable in our case and we cannot assure you that no conflict minerals identified under the conflict minerals rules issued by the SEC are not used in our products.
 Since our supply chain is complex, we may not be able to sufficiently verify the origins of these minerals and metals used in our products through the due diligence procedure that we implement, which may harm our reputation.
-In that event, we may also face difficulties in satisfying customers who require that all of the components of our products are certified as conflict minerals used in our products and other potential changes to products, processes or sources of supply as a consequence of such verification activities.
+In that event, we may also face difficulties in satisfying customers who require that all of the components of our products are certified as conflict mineral free.
+There will be costs associated with complying with these disclosure requirements, including costs for diligence to determine the sources of conflict minerals used in our products and other potential changes to products, processes or sources of supply as a consequence of such verification activities.
 The implementation of these rules and our compliance procedures could adversely affect the sourcing, supply, and pricing of materials used in our products.
 As there may be only a limited number of suppliers offering "conflict free" minerals, we cannot be sure that we will be able to obtain necessary "conflict free" minerals from such suppliers in sufficient quantities or at competitive prices.